LMikeH/svgd-torch/README.md

 This is a refactor of the SVGD BNN regression implementation from dtak/ocbnn-public.
-The refactor is for the purpose of providing an easy to use extensible Bayesian neural network that gives sensible uncertainty estimates.
+The refactor is for the purpose of providing an easy to use extensible Bayesian neural network.
+SVGD BNN's provide senseable uncertianty estimates for regression problems.
 Some improvements from the original implementation include helper functions to convert data to torch tensors automatically, and data standardization/normalization for seamless integration with data pipelines.